dscharrer/innoextract/README.md

 ## Limitations

-* innoextract currently only supports extracting all the data.
-There is no support for extracting individual files or components and limited support for extracting language-specific files.
+* There is no support for extracting individual components and limited support for filtering by name.

 * Included scripts and checks are not executed.

 * The mapping from Inno Setup variables like the application directory to subdirectories is hard-coded.

-* innoextract does not check if an installer includes multiple files with the same name and will continually overwrite the destination file when extracting.

 * Names for data slice/disk files in multi-file installers must follow the standard naming scheme.